I Made One Simple Financial Change and It Lowered My Spending

-A few years ago, when I was reporting a story on personal finance, I became fascinated by a concept that behavioral economists call “the pain of paying.”
-The phrase refers to the psychological discomfort experienced while parting with one’s money, and it varies by medium: At one extreme would be painstakingly counting out each penny at the register (a high pain of paying, because of how tactile the transaction is), and near the other would be credit cards (which, by postponing payment and offering rewards programs, ease the agony of depleting funds).
+A few years ago, when I was reporting a story on personal finance, I became fascinated by a concept that behavioral economists call the “pain of paying.”
+The phrase refers to the psychological discomfort experienced when parting with one’s money, and it varies by medium: At one extreme would be painstakingly counting out each penny at the register (a high pain of paying, because of how tactile the transaction is), and near the other would be credit cards (which, by postponing payment and offering rewards programs, ease the agony of depleting funds).

 A lower pain of paying feels nicer, but it also tends to lead to higher spending—as research indicates credit cards do.
 As I familiarized myself with that research, I viewed the plastic rectangle in my pocket with increasing wariness (though, it should be noted, credit cards increase spending much less if one pays off the balance in full each month, as opposed to carrying debt and racking up interest payments and fees).
 “The overspending induced by a credit card will, except in tandem with the most un-fun, disciplined rules, outweigh its perks,” I wrote at the time.

-As a matter of fact, after writing that piece, I came up with just such an un-fun, disciplined rule and applied it to my own spending—and it has mostly worked.
+As a matter of fact, after writing that piece I came up with just such an un-fun, disciplined rule and applied it to my own spending—and it has mostly worked.
 The rule is simple: After I buy something, I log the transaction on my phone, recording the price and what I bought.
-The idea is to increase the pain of paying, especially with a credit card, by forcing myself to take note of what I'm spending.
+The idea is to increase the pain of paying, especially with a credit card, by forcing myself to take note of what I’m spending.

 Looking back at my bank-account statements from the past few years, I can see that my monthly discretionary spending dropped somewhere between 10 and 15 percent in the five months after I introduced this system.
-The trends are a bit hard to track with any statistical certainty—spending varies month to month for all sorts of reasons—but I did, in the early days, find myself forgoing certain transactions, for instance opting more often for a bus over a ride-hailing service.1
+The trends are a bit hard to track with any statistical certainty—spending varies month to month for all sorts of reasons—but I did, in the early days, find myself forgoing certain transactions, for instance, opting more often for a bus over a ride-hailing service.1

 Perhaps the more definitive success of my system is the fact that, even as I have begun to earn more money, my monthly spending has remained more or less the same—a fact that I attribute in part to the increased clarity of my cash flow.
 (I also track my weekly spending in spreadsheets, which probably helps too.)
 Another benefit of keeping a ledger is that it alleviates the credit-card-induced stress of knowing that money will come due but not knowing exactly how much is owed until the bill arrives; in this way, my system adds some short-term pain but alleviates a longer-term discomfort.

 Now that I’m almost three years into following this rule, I talked to some personal-finance experts to see what they’d make of it, and if they thought it might work for others.
-Dan Ariely, a behavioral economist at Duke, was a fan.
+Dan Ariely, a behavioral economist at Duke University, was a fan.
 “Making a list of spending is very useful,” he told me, and said I’d successfully devised a way to increase my pain of paying.

-He did, however, mention a few ways that my system could be improved upon. “[Recording the transaction] after the fact is one thing, but doing it before is probably the right approach,” he said, because then it’d more directly affect the decision to buy something.
+He did, however, mention a few ways that my system could be improved upon.
+Recording the transaction “after the fact is one thing, but doing it before is probably the right approach,” he said, because then it’d more directly affect the decision to buy something.
 He noted that a theoretically ideal system would entail logging, say, every item in one’s cart at the grocery store individually, but acknowledged that in practice this would not be ideal.

 Another thing to consider when making spending decisions, Ariely says, is what one could be buying instead with the same money.
-For instance, he suggested setting up a rule like, I’ll set aside some money each week, and every non-necessity I buy will come out of that, but at the end of the week I get to spend the remainder on a nice dinner.
-There's always a trade-off between buying something now and buying something else later, but making it explicit in this way could help inform purchasing decisions.
+For instance, he suggested setting up a rule like, I’ll set aside some money each week, and every nonnecessity I buy will come out of that, but at the end of the week I get to spend the remainder on a nice dinner.
+There’s always a trade-off between buying something now and buying something else later, but making it explicit in this way could help inform purchasing decisions.

 But in the end, Ariely’s advice was to just use a debit card.
 “Credit-card companies, sadly, don’t have the interest to reduce the pain of paying,” he says.
 (Unfortunately, though, in the U.S., opting out of credit cards entirely presents other serious disadvantages—having good credit tends to increase the likelihood of approval for, and lower rates on, loans.)